WhySoBad/hyprland-preview-share-picker/README.md

 image:
   # size to which the images should be internally resized to reduce the memory footprint
   resize_size: 200
-  # target height of the image widget
+  # target size of the longer side of the image widget
   widget_size: 150

 classes: